 User research will support NQF in determining what types of incentives would encourage users to provide measure feedback through the Measure Feedback Tool.
-Nonfinancial incentives might include formal recognition in NQF meetings or materials; being featured in a case study or webinar to showcase how measure feedback led to a positive change; participation in a session where feedback can be taken in real time; or simply knowing that the standing committee members reviewed and considered their feedback as part of the standing committee's measure evaluation discussions and endorsement decisions.
-Incentives should acknowledge and recognize those who submit measure feedback and eliminate the possible perception that measure feedback goes into a "black box" with no action.
-NQF will engage those who have submitted measure feedback in the past, and organizations and individuals who are well-positioned (e.g., those who collect data to report on the measures or use the measures to inform decision making) to submit measure feedback but have yet to do so in exploring what would motivate them to submit measure feedback to NQF.
+Non-financial incentives might include formal recognition in NQF meetings or materials, being featured in a case study or webinar to showcase how measure feedback led to a positive change, participation in a session where feedback can be taken in real time, or simply knowing that the standing committee members reviewed and considered their feedback as part of their measure evaluation discussions and endorsement decisions.
+Seeking feedback on measures that are included in a value-based payment program also serves as a built-in incentive for providing feedback as measure results have a direct impact on payment levels.
+Incentives outside of NQF could also be explored (e.g., creating a clinical improvement activity in the Merit-Based Incentive Payment System to credit clinicians for providing feedback on a certain number of quality measures).
+The incentives from NQF should acknowledge and recognize those that submit measure feedback and eliminate the possible perception that measure feedback goes into a "black box" with no action.
+NQF will engage those who have submitted measure feedback in the past and organizations and individuals who are well-positioned (e.g., those who collect data to report on the measures, those who are measured, or those who use the measures to inform decision-making) to submit measure feedback but have yet to do so in exploring what would motivate them to submit measure feedback to NQF.
 Using these insights, NQF will test those approaches that have the potential to increase the volume and quality (e.g., actionability, credibility, specificity, and timeliness) of measure feedback.